-The user must then open a web browser and input the above address: once this is done, the user interface of the demonstrator will appear.
+The user can then proceed to open a web browser and input the provided address: once this is done, the user interface of the demonstrator will appear.

 The backend of the demonstrator is organized in three distinct modules, i.e., pre-processing, segmentation, and enrichment (Figure 2).
-These modules must be executed exactly in this order to compute the final dataset of multiple aspect trajectories.
+These modules must be executed in this order to compute the final dataset of multiple aspect trajectories.
 In the following, we illustrate what each of these modules does, and how the user interface guides the user during the enrichment process.